Skip to content

 About

-Elizabeth Tavella (they/she) is a scholar of critical animal studies and environmental humanities whose work builds on critical theory, decolonial methods, and queer ecology to investigate interlinked systems of oppression and liberation histories from an artistic and cultural perspective.
-Current research includes fieldwork exploring sites of trans-species liberation as well as an inquiry into speculative arts and practices as tools for collective justice.
-Other research interests include: food systems, milk studies, radical care, and narrative theory.
+Elizabeth Tavella (they/she) is an independent scholar of critical animal studies and environmental humanities whose work draws on critical theory, decolonial methods, and queer ecology to investigate interlinked systems of oppression and histories of liberation from an artistic and cultural perspective.
+Their current research includes fieldwork exploring sites of trans-species liberation as well as an inquiry into speculative arts and practices as tools for collective justice.
+Additional research interests include crip theory, radical care, and interspecies communication.

 for multispecies liberated futures